lnicalo/Sensors/README.md

 Processing time series collected from different sensors poses several challenges as a result of data may not be aligned or have the same time sampling.
-Data cannot be writen in tabular form causing that writing data queries can be quite hard for data scientists.
-They need to deal with the misalignment all the time.
+Writing data queries can be quite hard for data scientists because data cannot be expressed in a tabular form.

-For example, you have the next two time series representing voltage and current of certain system:
+For example, the next two time series representing voltage and current of certain system where voltage and current are not measured at the same timestamps:
 ~~~~
 voltage = [(1, 2.0), (3, 3.0), (5, 5.0), (6, null)]
 current = [(2, 2.0), (3, 3.0), (4, 5.0), (7, null)]
 ~~~~

-We represent signals as a list of tuples where the first element is the timestamp and the second element is the value.
-In the example, the first value of ``voltage`` at ``timestamp 1``  is ``2.0``, and then it changes to ``3.0`` at ``timestamp 3`` and so on.
+In this library signals are represented as a list of tuples where the first element is the timestamp and the second element is the value.
+In the example above, the first value of ``voltage`` at ``timestamp 1``  is ``2.0``, and then it changes to ``3.0`` at ``timestamp 3`` and so on.